mikerabs/DataPipeline/README.md

 Had to add firewall rules in Google Cloud to port 8080 and port 9021 and port 4040 for airflow ui and confluent and spark stream

-had to remove health checks on containers/make the start time delay 100+ seconds due to slow boot up
+had to remove some health checks on containers/make the start time delay 100+ seconds due to slow cold boot up

 ## send a test topic from kafka(Project not configured for this anymore)
 //produce from inside the broker container (best – guarantees we hit “broker:29092”)